ess-dmsc/kafka-to-nexus/documentation/commands.md

 - [pl72 (run start)](https://github.com/ess-dmsc/streaming-data-types/blob/7e80bde7c64f13235ac21f8da9ae86bb40cc2c97/schemas/pl72_run_start.fbs): Command to start file-writing.
 - [6s4t (run stop)](https://github.com/ess-dmsc/streaming-data-types/blob/7e80bde7c64f13235ac21f8da9ae86bb40cc2c97/schemas/6s4t_run_stop.fbs): Command to set the stop time of file-writing (**optional, the "run start" message can already contain a stop time**).
 - [anws (command answer)](https://github.com/ess-dmsc/streaming-data-types/blob/7e80bde7c64f13235ac21f8da9ae86bb40cc2c97/schemas/answ_action_response.fbs): Reply to start/stop commands (the command can be accepted or rejected).
+- [x5f2 (status)](https://github.com/ess-dmsc/streaming-data-types/blob/7e80bde7c64f13235ac21f8da9ae86bb40cc2c97/schemas/x5f2_status.fbs): Periodic status reports sent by the file-writer.
 - [wrdn (finished writing)](https://github.com/ess-dmsc/streaming-data-types/blob/7e80bde7c64f13235ac21f8da9ae86bb40cc2c97/schemas/wrdn_finished_writing.fbs): Reports the completion of a file-writing job (the job may have succeeded or failed).

+## RunStart command

+### Switching to an alternative control topic

+If a `control_topic` is specified in the `RunStart` message, the file-writer will, after consuming the `RunStart` message, switch all subsequent communications regarding the writing job to that topic.

+This means that the `command answer`, `status` and `finished writing` messages will be sent to the topic indicated in the `RunStart` message.

+After completing the job, the file-writer will switch back to its default `command` and `pool` topics.

-## Defining a NeXus structure in the RunStart command
+### Defining a NeXus structure in the RunStart command

 The `nexus_structure` represents the HDF root object of the file to be written.
 For more detailed information on all aspects of HDF5 see the [official HDF5 documentation](https://portal.hdfgroup.org/display/HDF5/HDF5).